BioinfLab/ChaperISM/README.md

 - Test: directory containing a fasta sequence that can be downloaded and tested with the following command: python ChaperISM.py sequence.fasta (argument)

 ## Contact information
-For more details, please contact Mauricio Menegatti Rigo,PhD (mauricio.rigo@pucrs.br) or Matheus de Bastos Balbé e Gutierres, BSc (matheusbgutierres@gmail.com).
+For more details, please contact Mauricio Menegatti Rigo,PhD (mmr9@rice.edu) or Matheus de Bastos Balbé e Gutierres, BSc (matheusbgutierres@gmail.com).

 ## Citation
 If you use ChaperISM, please cite us: